 Provision for income taxes depends on the statutory tax rates in each of the jurisdictions in which we operate.
 We implemented a foreign holding and operating company structure for our non-United States businesses effective December 1, 2005.
 This structure reorganized our non-United States subsidiaries into the Cayman Islands.
-Though our goal is to improve the overall tax rate, there is no assurance that the new tax structure will be successful.
+In October 2007, we discontinued our operational use of this structure to reduce costs and because we determined that our United States operating losses will lower our overall effective tax rate.
+We believe that we operate in compliance with all applicable transfer pricing laws and we intend to continue to operate in compliance with such laws.
+However, there can be no assurance that we will continue to be found to be operating in compliance with transfer pricing laws, or that those laws would not be modified, which, as a result, may require changes in our operating procedures.
 If the United States Internal Revenue Service or the taxing authorities of any other jurisdiction were to successfully challenge these agreements, plans, or arrangements, or require changes in our transfer pricing practices, we could be required to pay higher taxes, interest and penalties, and our earnings would be adversely affected.